Blaze940/gimmigame-front-tp/README.md

+# Prerequisites (local mode only)

+Run the server available at `https://github.com/GimmiGame/GimmiBack` and follow the instructions in the README.md file.

-# GimmigameFrontTp
+# GimmiFront

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+## Installation
+Run `npm i` to install all dependencies.

 ## Development server